An Efficient Particle-Field Algorithm with Neural Interpolation based on a Parabolic-Hyperbolic Chemotaxis System in 3D: Numerical Experiments and Discussion

 \section{Numerical Experiments and Discussion}

 In this section we provide numerical results of the SIPF algorithm for one blob and two blob initial conditions as well as demonstrate the efficiency of the algorithm compared to classical methods such as classical SIPF or FDM.
 We provide numerical convergence results and discuss important points of the algorithm.
 For simplicity unless otherwise stated, all simulations initialize density and concentration as Gaussian blobs with \(\gamma = \chi = 1\) and assume \(M_0 = 1\) for density.
 To implement the classical interpolator we use Python's RectBivariateSpline package for the 2D case and the interpn package for the 3D case.
+For FDM experiments, the spatial domain is discretized as a uniform grid and the differential operators in the PDE are discretized as forward differences.
+For classical SIPF experiments, the algorithm remains the same except the interpolation step is replaced with spline interpolation.
 All computational experiments were conducted on Python and training the neural network was done in PyTorch.